KastnerRG/Spector-HLS/README.md

 			- FPGA csv files having latency and resources outputs
 		- asic
 			- ASIC Design space having area and latency outputs

+Note: the **miscellaneous** directory consists of the csv files and notebooks present in the results, the incomplete implementation of FIR filter, few of the vivado results for the Pynq board and some script files.

 ### Design Spaces
 The repository tries to get a wide variety of algorithms to generate various design spaces from the tools for analysis and prediction.
 The results display the design spaces of these algorithms when passing through various tools or various modes of the tools.